simonspa/peary/doc/usermanual/framework.md

 ## Caribou Device API

 The central device API for every device is defined in `peary/device/Device.hpp`.
 The API calls exposed there can be called from any exectuable built for Peary.
-In general, the framework distinguished between two different types of devices:
+In general, the framework distinguished between two different types of devices, Caribou devices and Auxiliary devices, which will be detailed in the following sections.

 ### Caribou Devices